 The site is believed to have opened in the early 1960s, stopped accepting waste in 1981 and was fully restored by 1986.

 The site contains a leachate collection system, which discharges to the nearby Horsham sewage works.
-In the summer of 2004 a number of gas and groundwater-monitoring boreholes were installed outside the waste body.
-The site was also re-profiled to smooth out depressions caused by settlement.
+The site has a number of gas and groundwater-monitoring boreholes which are installed outside the waste body.

 The site is now used for cropping of hay and is home to local deer, rabbits and foxes.